 Arriving at your accommodation

-- Those who are clinically vulnerable (though not on the shielding list) must complete a risk assessment before travelling to campus.
+- Those who are clinically vulnerable (including those on the shielding list) must complete a risk assessment before travelling to campus.
 Contact your dean/director to make these arrangements.

 You can find more information about the University's response to the restrictions on our regularly-updated Coronavirus page.